Skip to content

 Observers aren’t active during initialization.
 You only use them to react to changes that happen after the instance has been initialized.

-Suppose that you’re building an application that offers two authentication options: users either provide an email address and password credential, or they use a social network account.
+Suppose you’re building an application that offers two authentication options: users either provide an email address and password credential, or they use a social network account.
 You can use an enumeration to model these options:

 swift